anku6061/TestRepo/README.md

 ========

 How to work with EGit :
-This repro is created to test cloning it with Eclipse
+This repro is created to test cloning it with Eclipse.

+Cloning successfully completed !!!